Texas Property Tax Rates by County

 Greater Houston

-Harris (~2.03%) anchors the metro; the suburban counties run lower - Fort Bend (~1.84%, Sugar Land / Katy) and Montgomery (~1.91%, Conroe / The Woodlands).
+Harris (~2.03%) anchors the metro; the suburban counties spread wide - Galveston (~1.66%, League City / Texas City) is the lowest combined rate in the Houston metro, then Fort Bend (~1.84%, Sugar Land / Katy) and Montgomery (~1.91%, Conroe / The Woodlands), while Brazoria (~2.23%, Pearland / Alvin) runs higher because Pearland ISD and the City of Pearland both carry heavy rates.
 Montgomery adds a countywide hospital district and Lone Star College across most of the county; many Houston-metro suburbs also carry a municipal utility district (MUD) on top.
 Head-to-head: Fort Bend vs Montgomery - where the lower headline rate is not the lower bill.

 Dallas-Fort Worth